C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

   - conversion from analogue to digital
 requirements: Fast WIFI connection, scissors and paper
 outcomes:
- - Understand how the process works of selection, digitization and online publishing of newspapers
+ - Understand how the process of selection, digitisation and online publishing of newspapers works
  - Understand what changes occur when newspapers are turned from paper to digital files
- - Understand what the affordances are of online access to massive amounts of digitized newspapers
+ - Understand the merits of online access to large volumes of digitised newspapers
 documents:
  - tom-tryniski
  - interface-luxembourgensia